carvel-dev/carvel/content/kapp-controller/docs/latest/app-spec.md

   # cancels current and future reconciliations (optional; default=false)
   canceled: true

+  # Deletion requests for the App will result in the App CR being
+  # deleted, but its associated resources will not be deleted
+  # (optional; default=false; v0.18.0+)
+  noopDelete: true

   # specifies that app should be deployed authenticated via
   # given service account, found in this namespace (optional; v0.6.0+)
   serviceAccountName: sa-name